Is your business ready to go global?

 Open box of period products next to candle and flowers

-Despite the difficulties of launching a business in a pandemic, the Asia region has proved a positive place to have established LUÜNA.
+Despite the difficulties of launching a business in a pandemic, the Asia region proved to be a positive place to establish LUÜNA.
 Here in Hong Kong, I’ve carved out a support system of fellow entrepreneurs, mentors, and investors.

 At LUÜNA, we respect that there are different cultures and attitudes on menstruation throughout Asia.
 To create long-term, impactful change, our solutions need to be localized and sensitive to these differences.
 Education to challenge entrenched mindsets when needed is also an important part of building better awareness.

-My advice to women setting out to create an impact-driven business?
+Here’s my advice to women setting out to create an impact-driven business:

 Firstly, know your worth.
 Acknowledge what you don’t know and where you need help, but don’t let anyone diminish the unique value you bring to your business – especially when it comes to raising money.

 Secondly, build a strong team.
 It may not happen overnight, but be clear about who you need in terms of skillset and character.
-Set aside time and energy to find them and when you find them, nurture them, and ensure they know they are valued.
+Set aside time and energy to find the right talent.
+When you find them, nurture them, and make sure they know they are valued.

 Finally, remember inspiration can strike at any age.
 Age discrimination against women is prevalent in both directions in the start-up world.
 We must respect young founders and their ability to create long-term impact.
 Entrepreneurship amongst young people is becoming the norm.
 It’s said that two-thirds of the Gen Z generation have already started or are planning to start their own business, but that doesn’t mean that the achievements of young entrepreneurs are greater than those who achieve success later in life.

-One thing I’ve learned is that value-driven businesses made by women for women are powerful.
-Together, we are shifting the narrative around menstruation, demanding better for our bodies, our communities and our planet.
+One thing I’ve learned: value-driven businesses made by women for women are powerful.
+Together, we are shifting the narrative around menstruation, and demanding better for our bodies, our communities and our planet.

 To find out more about LUÜNA and Olivia’s mission to shake up the menstrual health market, visit her website here.